Games & Quizzes

 /ˈintrəstəd/

 Having had your attention taken; curious.
-To persuade to do, become involved with something.
+To make someone want to know about something.

 /ˈpərs(ə)n(ə)l/